orangeduck/Cello/README.md

 More More More More More Examples
 ---------------------------------

-There are some more examples in the demos folder as well as a large amount of reference material under tests and via the source code.
+There are some more examples in the demos folder as well as a large amount of reference material under tests, documentation and source code.
 Native class definitions (such as for `New`, `Eq`, `Ord`) can be found in `Prelude.h`

 Explanation